jamesrejidls/product-intelligence/README.md

 2. **A Google Gemini API key** — get one free at [aistudio.google.com/apikey](https://aistudio.google.com/apikey).
 No credit card needed.
 Free tier is enough to test the app end-to-end.
 3. **A Clerk account** — sign up free at [clerk.com](https://clerk.com), create an application (pick Email + Google as sign-in methods), and copy the Publishable Key and Secret Key from the API Keys page.
 Free tier covers 50,000 monthly users.

-That's it.
-No Node, no Postgres, no Redis, no Docker.

 > **Heads-up on the deployment files in this repo.** You'll see `render.yaml`, `Procfile`, and `runtime.txt` at the project root.
-These are only used when deploying to Render (see "Going to production" below).
-They are completely ignored when running locally — you can safely leave them alone, and you don't need a Render account to run the app on your laptop.
+These are only used when deploying to Render.
+They are completely ignored when running locally — you can safely leave them alone.

 ---